alhytham-tech/fastapi-project-template/{{cookiecutter.project_slug}}/README.md

 # {{cookiecutter.project_name}}

-This is a backend server application power with Python and [FastAPI](https://fastapi.tiangolo.com).
+This is a backend server application powered with Python and [FastAPI](https://fastapi.tiangolo.com).

 ## Local Development